Collection Development Policy

 - Publisher has no commitment to archiving the electronic version, nor are they offered via an aggregate vendor.

-See Special Consortial Arrangements section below for additonal criteria related to the Orbis Cascade Alliance.
+See Special Consortial Arrangements section below for additional criteria related to the Orbis Cascade Alliance.

 The criteria used to assess audio-visual materials mirrors that used for monographs, with special consideration given for particular formats and standards; CD is the format of preference for audio, and DVD is the format of preference for video.
-Other international video formats, such as PAL, are collected only when no authoritative version exists in NTSC; region-free DVDs, typically manufactured in the Asian market, will be utilized if the item contains an English translation.
+Blu-Ray is collected only in situations where higher resolution is needed for classroom screening purposes.
+Other international video formats, such as PAL, are collected only when no authoritative version exists in NTSC.
+Region-free DVDs will be utilized if the item contains an English translation.
 At current, the Library cannot provide the facilities to view PAL materials, although facilities do exist on campus for this purpose.
-All films should, whenever possible, reflect the work's original screening format, such as correct aspect ratio ("widescreen" or "letterboxed") and subtitles for international films.
+All films should, whenever possible, reflect the work's original screening format, such as correct aspect ratio and subtitles for international films.
 Dubbed films are only collected in rare and unusual circumstances and should generally be avoided.
 Evaluation, deselection, and replacement of audio-visual items follow the same procedural guidelines as for monographs.
-Items utilizing next generation technology (e.g. Blu-Ray DVDs) may be ordered in certain circumstances but will not become standard practice until it supplants the pre-existing format in the marketplace.

 Dissertations and Theses